JaimeHyland/elAcentoEspanyol/readme.md

 - Choose the Settings icon in the right Github repository.
 - Under the list headed 'General', find the 'Pages' item from the 'Code and automation' menu.
 - Select 'Deploy from a branch' from the drop-down list labelled 'Source'.
-- Select 'main' as your branch Branch, select 'main' from the drop-down list and Save.
+- Select 'main' as your branch, select 'main' from the drop-down list and Save.
 - The URL of your site will appear in a box near the top of the page.
 - Click on the URL or on the 'Visit site' icon to open your newly deployed site in a new tab.
 - The site will then update automatically every time you push a new commit to the master branch.